junkpasts/bitburner/README.md

+  Bitburner v2.8.1 AUG 2025.
-  Bitburner v2.8 year 2025.
-TUTORIAL for NOOBS who don't know how to code and just want to complete the game.
+  TUTORIAL from NOOB for NOOBS who don't know how to code and just want to complete the main quest on First play-through (Bitnode 1).

+  Contains spoilers, but you would't care if you are stuck anyway.
 --------------------------------------------------------------

   LIST OF SCRIPTS: theese are scripts I found on github/ reddit/ google search and modified them a bit for my liking.

-stocktrader5.js  - makes money mid to late game by strading stocks automaticaly.
+1. stocktrader5.js  - makes money mid to late game by strading stocks automaticaly.
 Best for money.

-go.js (+3 bin.js files that just need to be on home PC and is launched automaticaly by go.js)
-- makes hack xp and money by hacking target server with all available RAM.
+2. go.js (4,55GB RAM) (+3 bin.js files that just need to be on home PC and is launched automaticaly by go.js) - makes hack xp and money by hacking target server with all available RAM.
 Best for hack Xp (foodnstuff).
+- bin.gr.js - grow function launched automaticaly by go.js. uses private server with highest RAM (all of private servers if they are same RAM size).
+- bin.hk.js - hack function launched automaticaly by go.js. uses private server with highest RAM (all of private servers if they are same RAM size).
+- bin.wk.js - weaken function launched automaticaly by go.js. uses private server with highest RAM (all of private servers if they are same RAM size).

-server-delete.js - deletes all bought personal servers (does not delete home PC or servers of companies on web)
+3. server-delete.js - deletes all bought personal servers (does not delete home PC or servers of companies on web)

-servbuy1b.js
-server buy scritps - buys servers (helps go.js to get more hacking XP and level up hacking skill)
+4. servbuy1b.js - buys 512GB private servers for 28M.
+25x cost 710M total. (if you run out of money it stops buying)
+Copies from home to bought servers 3x bin.js files and early-hack-template.js.
+Launches early-hack-template.js on each server with 182 threads.

+5. servbuy2t.js - buys 1048576GB private servers (MAX SIZE) for 58B.
+25x cost 1,5T total. (if you run out of money it stops buying)
+Copies from home to bought servers 3x bin.js files and early-hack-template.js.
+Launches early-hack-template.js on each server with 374491 threads.

-early-hack-template.js (2,80GB ram)- gets you xp and money in early game. harakiri-sushi (security 40, max$ 100M) is best for money in early game, n00dles is for first launch ever, foodnstuff very early game. phantasy (security 100, max$ 600M) is best for money mid game.
+6. early-hack-template.js (2,80GB ram)- gets you xp and money in early game. harakiri-sushi (security 40, max$ 100M) is best for money in early game, n00dles is for first launch ever, foodnstuff very early game. phantasy (security 100, max$ 600M) is best for money mid game.

+Security of server means minimum hacking skill needed to hack it.
+Optimal - faster hacking is when your hack skill is 2x security level.
+For example 200 hack skill for phantasy and 80 for harakiri-sushi.

-search.js - find Run for the hillz server (11th level deep. scan-analyze maxes at 10 levels deep)
+7. search.js - find Run for the hillz server (11th level deep. scan-analyze maxes at 10 levels deep)
   Bitrunners: type: search.js run4theh111z  Then use scnan-analyze 10 to conenct to 10th level server. inside 10th level server type CONNECT run4theh111z
   NItesec: avmnite-02h
   Black Hand: I.I.I.I